Roland Tay: Early life

 Born in 1947 as the fourth of 10 children to a hawker in a coffee shop along Lavender Street, Tay began his working life as a coffee boy at his family's coffee shop.
 He helped the family's coffee shop business by serving coffee and tea to customers in Singapore Casket and learned about the funeral trade.

-When his father died, Tay converted the coffee shop into Casket Palace, which was subsequently bought over by Singapore Casket.
+When his parents died in 1973 from stomach cancer, 6 months apart from each another, Tay inherited the coffee shop before renting it out to start a transport business for students and factory workers.
+But it wasn't until in 1984 when he converted the coffee shop into Casket Palace, which was subsequently bought over by Singapore Casket.

 Career

-In the subsequent years, Tay started several funeral companies including Tong Aik Undertaker and Direct Funeral Services.
+In the subsequent years, Tay started several funeral companies.
+Following the now defunct Casket Palace, he founded Casket Fairprice in 1993 which was subsequently managed by his two children from his first marriage.
+He later founded Tong Aik Undertaker, Hindu Casket and Direct Funeral Services.

 Tong Aik Undertaker is in charge of operating the Singapore Police Force's police hearse, and also has operated as Direct Funeral Services since 2000.

 In 2004, Tay with Direct Funeral Services conducted the pro-bono funeral of Huang Na, an eight-year-old girl who was murdered brutally in Pasir Panjang, Singapore.
 This was followed by another pro-bono funeral in 2005 of 22-year-old Chinese national Liu Hong Mei, who was murdered and chopped into seven parts before being dumped in the Kallang River.
 The process of sewing the body parts back together took Roland Tay and his embalmers 7 hours.
 He also oversaw the funeral of Li Hong Yan, a 24-year-old village girl from Heilongjiang who drowned at Sentosa.

 Tay reportedly collected around three hundred identity cards of deceased persons whom were without family, and for whom he conducted pro bono funeral services.

 One of Tay's more memorable cases is the pro bono funeral he provided for the primate tourism icon Ah Meng of Singapore.

-In 2013, Tay brought his daughter Jenny Tay into the business, who subsequently helped him rebrand the undertaking firm after quitting her job at a marketing firm.
+In 2013, Tay brought his daughter Jenny Tay into the business, who subsequently helped him rebrand the undertaking firm as a managing director after quitting her job at a marketing firm.
+Her husband Darren Cheng also closed down his counselling business and joined her in the company as an executive director.
+Thanks to their efforts, the business saw its annual revenue tripled from SG$2 million to SG$7 million in the subsequent years, and alongside their main funeral services, Direct Funeral Services now offers additional services like grief counselling, funeral pre-planning, living funerals, and via their charitable subsidiary Direct Life Foundation, opened volunteering opportunities to the public and their employees for both the underprivileged and the elderly.

+To this day, Tay continues managing pro-bono cases and alongside Jenny and Cheng, attend wakes under their company and Direct Life Foundation volunteering events.